MicronOxford/microscope-aotools/README.md

-The currently implemented wavefront sensing techniques are stored in the *aoAlg.py* file as functions of the AdaptiveOpticsFunctions class with the naming convention *"unwrap_"* Each of these functions, and any new functions a user may wish to add, expects 3 inputs:
+The currently implemented wavefront sensing techniques are stored in the *aoAlg.py* file as functions of the AdaptiveOpticsFunctions class with the naming convention *"unwrap_"* Each of these functions, and any new functions a user may wish to add, should be of the form:

-* An image to extract the wavefront from
-* Any key word variables, if any, required for the specific wavefont sensing technique
-* The \*\*kwargs syntax
+	def unwrap_*new_technique*(self, image, (N key word variables), **kwargs):
+		#The actual function definition
+		return phase_image

+There may be no key word variables required.
+If any are required, they should be placed between the image key word variable and \*\*kwargs.
 The final \*\*kwarg syntax is included to catch any key word variables required for other wavefont sensing techniques which higher level processes which utilise Microscope-AOtools may pass to the functions, depending on how the